Database Update & Migration Utilities

 Example: Updating Schema Safely

-indexly update-db --dry-run
+indexly update-db /path/to/custom.db

 This previews potential changes.
 Once confirmed: